-On this action-packed tour, you will get to ride around Alaska’s natural landscape on a state of the art Ski Doo.
+On this action-packed tour, you will get to ride around Alaska’s natural landscape on a state of the art snowmobile.

-Tours are 1 hour in length and take place on the outskirts of the North Pole.
+Tours are 1 hour in length and takes place around the North Pole.

 Over the course of an hour, you’ll zip through snow-covered forests and spot all kinds of animals.